JustinCorcuera/Fate-Summoner/README.md

 It keeps track of all Servants already summoned and claimed so that they do not appear again upon rolling.

-This application was coded by me.
+This application was coded by Justin Corcuera.
 The Graphic assets were created by Andrew Cha.

 Youtube Tutorial/Showcase:https://www.youtube.com/watch?v=DqJsqOq8vMU&feature=youtu.be